Uzumaki (film): Development

 Uzumaki is based on the manga Uzumaki, written and illustrated by Junji Ito.
 Ito had stated that for most of his stories, he starts with a visual image and builds a story around the picture.
-For Uzumaki, he had a different inspiration of wanting to make a film about people who lived in a traditional Japanese row-house and seeing what happened.
+For Uzumaki, he had a different inspiration of wanting to make a manga about people who lived in a traditional Japanese row-house and seeing what happened.
 When drawing the row-houses, he found himself drawing a very long house that coiled into a spiral to fit on his page.

 The film was the debut feature for director Akihiro Higuchi, under his alias of Higuchinsky.
-While filming the television series Eko Eko Azarak, director Higuchinsky met Kengo Kaji who he proposed the idea of making a film to.
+While filming the television series Eko Eko Azarak, director Higuchinsky met Kengo Kaji, to whom he proposed the idea of making a film.
 Higuchinsky stated that he originally wanted to make a film like Star Wars but realized that "because I'm Japanese, I should do something different."

 Higuchinsky had been reading a manga magazine compilation which contained Ito's Uzumaki.
 Higuchinsky thought the manga was brilliant and asked Kengo Kaji to adapt the film, finding out that the manga was already in the process of being made into a film and that producers were looking for a director.
 Higuchinsky described the lure of Uzumaki using the Japanese word kikai, which translates to "strange and mysterious things (or people)", and that "the allure of Uzumaki is not that the uzumaki itself is scary but rather the changes in the people caught up in it. " The original production of the film was going to be an independent production and would be part of an anthology film, but during production, Toei Animation decided to have it become a bigger film.
 The film was backed by Toyoyuki Yokohama's Omega Project, a company that married Japanese and foreign funding to make J-horror films for an international market.
 The company had previously had success with the 1999 film Audition.